dannagifford/multi-resistance/README.md

 - then run 'model-fitting.R' for statistical models (will take time)
 - then run 'plots.R' for plots

+You will likely need to install packages before running the scripts (commented out at the top of each script).
-Otherwise you can open the scripts and generate analyses and figures on an individual basis.
+You can open the scripts and generate analyses and figures on an individual basis.